corytu/R-Language-Exhibition/README.md

 # R Language Playground
 Please refer to the gh-pages branch for the most updated README file.
+Here the master branch comprises .R files from multiple small projects.